ProjectOpenSea/seaport-js/README.md

 ## Synopsis

 This is a JavaScript library to help interface with Seaport.
 It includes various helper methods and constants that makes interfacing with Seaport easier.
 These include creating orders, fulfilling orders, doing the necessary balance and approval checks, and more.
-We recommend taking a look at the [Seaport](https://github.com/ProjectOpenSea/seaport) docs to get a better understanding of how the Seaport marketplace works.
+We recommend taking a look at the [Seaport][seaport-link] docs to get a better understanding of how the Seaport marketplace works.

 ## Installation